 MP for Hyndburn

-Sarah Smith is a Labour and Co-operative MP for Hyndburn, elected in 2024.
-She serves on the Ecclesiastical Committee and the Housing, Communities and Local Government Committee, and previously sat on the Railways Bill committee (Jan–Feb 2026).
+Sarah Smith is a Labour (Co-op) MP for Hyndburn, elected in July 2024.
+She serves on the Ecclesiastical Committee and the Housing, Communities and Local Government Committee, and previously sat on the Railways Bill committee in early 2026.
+Her parliamentary work reflects a focus on housing, local government, workers’ rights and related social issues.

 Declared financial interests include land and property (within or outside the UK) and shareholdings.